 - In scientific experiments, a hypothesis proposes and examines the relationship between an independent variable and a dependent variable.
 The effect on the dependent variable (the idea being tested) depends on or is determined by what happens when you change the independent variable (the factor being changed).
-For example, let us take a look at this hypothesis:
+Let us take a look at this hypothesis example below:

 The greater number of coal plants in a region (independent variable) increases water pollution (dependent variable).
 If you change the independent variable (building more coal factories), it will change the dependent variable (amount of water pollution).